rparnas/ry-docs/retro-software-compatibility.md

 Modern **Windows** includes a built-in compatibility mode.
 This is mostly behind-the-scenes configuration rather than a full compatability layer.
 Right-click on a program, click **Properties**, and go to the **Compatibility** tab.
 The effectiveness of these settings vary between applications.
 Compatability mode may be updated as part of various **Windows** updates.
 Software that once failed may later work (and vice versa).

 > Recommendations:
-> * Try running the application normally.
-If that fails, try compatability mode.
+> * For **Windows 95**, **Windows 98**, and especially **Windows XP** or later software, try running the application on modern Windows normally.
+If that fails, try compatibility mode.

 #### Windows VMs
-A VM is an option if the main compatability issue is that your software needs a specific older OS. **Windows** VMs tend to focus on supporting NT-based systems especially **Windows XP** and later.
-This is because there is little business demand for running earlier versions of **Windows**.
+A VM is an option if the main compatibility issue is that your software needs a specific operating system.
+VMs on modern **Windows** are primarily designed to support current versions of **Windows** and **Linux** because there is little business demand for running very old operating systems.
+When they work, VMs can run software much faster than full hardware emulators because they do not need to emulate an entire PC.

-* **Hyper-V**: Microsoft's successor to **Virtual PC**, introduced in the **Windows 7** era.
-It is available on Server or Pro editions of **Windows** and focuses heavily on server and business applications.
+Historically, VM software was a go-to solution for running **Windows XP**.
+However, support of **XP** has gradually declined as virtualization software and modern operating systems have moved on. **XP** is still easy to install on some VMs but features such as audio, graphics, and device integration may work imperfectly and require significant effort and experimentation to improve.

 * **VirtualBox**: A free, stable solution from Oracle that continues to receive incremental updates.
+This is by far the easiest to set up and is your best bet for trying to run **XP** (although 3D acceleration is not generally achievable with **XP**). **VirtualBox** has a feature called **unattended install** which will install the OS for you from its installation media.
+This often works well but you may with to disable it and go through the set up manual if you encounter problems.

 * **VMware Workstation Pro**: Historically the largest commercial desktop virtualization product.
 In 2024 it was released as freeware by its new owner Broadcom.
 It continues to recieve updates as of 2026.

-If you want to try a VM, **VirtualBox** is a decent free generic solution, **VMWare** is a little more complicated and can provide a more polished experience especially for regular productivity applications, and **Hyper-V** is focused more on a business and sever audience, and effectiveness may vary for other purposes.
+Although free, it is tough to download through Broadcom's labyrinthine website (which also requires account creation and registration).
+Older versions worked well with **XP**, but support has gradually declined.
+Issues such as audio distortion are common, and some users report needing to adjust advanced **VMware** security and compatibility settings to obtain acceptable performance.

+* **Hyper-V**: Microsoft's successor to **Virtual PC**, introduced in the **Windows 7** era.
+It is available only on Pro and Server editions of **Windows** and focuses on server and business applications.
+It is not a seperate program but a feature you can enable in **Windows** under **Turn Windows features on or off**.
+It is great for spinning up a modern OS for tech work but is not intended to run legacy desktop operating systems.
+If you attempt to set up an old OS, choose the **Generation 1** VM option and do not expect much documentation or community support.

 > Recommendations:
+> * VMs are most useful for modern OSes but still may work for some Windows XP software.
+>  Look elsewhere for solutions to run multimedia, 3D games, and very old software.
 > * Try **VirtualBox** for a lightweight and easy VM.
-> * Try **VMWare Workstation** for a more polished VM experience.
+> * Try **VMware Workstation** for a VM with more features.
-> * Try **Hyper-V** for enterprise and server-oriented workloads.
-For other uses, expect to find less documentation and community support.
+> * Try **Hyper-V** for enterprise, server, tech work-related workloads.
-> * Look elsewhere for solutions to run multimedia, 3D game, and very old software.

 #### Windows Emulators
 **DOSBox** is one of the most actively developed PC emulators.
 Its goal is to simulate a generic DOS-era PC that can run as many different software programs as possible (especially games).
 When you download and run **DOSBox**, the OS *just runs* with no need to set one up yourself. **DOSBox** can be tricky as far as getting particular applications to work, requiring you to either edit text configuration files manually or to download a separate frontend that lets you configure using a UI.
 Often, you can look up configuration guides for popular apps and games.
 Many retro game re-releases on stores like GOG and Steam are running **DOSBox** under-the-hood.
 It can also run early Windows programs (aka thru Windows 3.1) although compatibility is less good than for pure DOS applications.